 Please tell your friends: There are really no 4 or 8 ohms amplifiers to match the speakers.

-The damping factor is usually given as numerical value, but also in decibels.
+The damping factor is usually given as numerical value, but also as decibels.

 The calculator works in both directions of the